overshard/timelite/README.md

 ## Clone

-For any possible way of running Timelite you'll need a copy of the repo:
+For any possible way of running Timelite yourself you'll need a copy of the repo:

     git clone https://github.com/overshard/timelite.git